|Irish Soda Bread|

 - Bake 15 Minutes at 400°F.

-- Remove the bread from pie plate and cool on rack.
+- Remove the bread from pie plate after using cake tester or toothpick to test for done and cool on rack.

 - Wait at least 5 hours before cutting into slices and eating.